Tango199/GettingStartedWithGit/gitCommands.md

     git add -A - adds all of the changed files git add * also does this

 After adding all of the files to be watched, you need to "commit" these files.
-This is bascially just saving a version of what you have with a specific message of your choosing
+This is basically just saving a version of what you have with a specific message of your choosing

     git commit -m "this is my message about what i changed"